musabash/vertical-timeline/README.md

 1. Add this line to your dependencies in the `package.json` file: `"styled-components": "^5.3.0",`
 2. Run this command `npm install`

-## Clone this repo and run in your computer
+## If you want to run this app in your computer:
 1. `$ git clone https://github.com/musabash/vertical-timeline.git`
 2. `$ npm install`
 3. `$ npm run start`